tanishq-sharma-013/Matrices-Add-Subs-Tool/README.md

-# Addition-of-two-matrices-calculator
+# Addition-and-substraction-of-two-matrices-calculator
-Addition of the given two matrices calculator using java
+Addition and substraction of the given two matrices calculator using java